Red-Vested Rockstar: Andrew Fenton

 “I got into volunteering because I enjoy helping people and wanted to give back.
 When I started looking for volunteer opportunities, nothing stood out to me, until I found Children’s Hospital.
 Wanting to work in the medical field and possibly specializing in pediatrics, there was no place better for me to spend my time.
 My position as a float gives me the chance to work with infants to young adults.
 I am able to partake in many different activities, and interact with each child on a personal level.

-When people ask me why I volunteer at Children’s Hospitals and Clinics of Minnesota, I always give the same answer… going and spending time with the patients gets their mind off what they are battling, and there’s nothing better than seeing kids smile and laugh.”
+When people ask me why I volunteer at Children’s Minnesota, I always give the same answer… going and spending time with the patients gets their mind off what they are battling, and there’s nothing better than seeing kids smile and laugh.”

 2. Favorite thing to do outside of volunteering?

 “My favorite thing to do outside of volunteering is hang out with my friends and family.
 I am a part of Prior Lake High School’s National Honor Society Chapter which keeps me busy with other volunteer opportunities along with mentorship programs in the elementary schools.
 I also enjoy partaking in physical activity whether through pick up sports, casual workouts, or doing things outside.”

 3. Do you have any kids or pets of your own?

 “I have a ten-pound Yorki-Corgi mix named Matthew; he is full of energy!
 We got him three years ago, and he has been a handful ever since!
 Whether chewing something up or just making an overall mess…we love him!
 (Plus, it is hard to stay mad at a cute, ten-pound dog for long.)
 Matthew is always running and never fails to cheer everyone up!”

 4. If you could create a new candy bar, what would be in it and what would you name it?